 - Lowers bad cholesterol

-- Provides essential fats your body needs but can’t produce itself
+- Provides essential fats with your body needs but can’t produce itself

 The unsaturated fats are the good guys – including polyunsaturated fatty acids and monounsaturated fats.
 When eaten in moderation they are used to replace saturated or trans fats, can help lower cholesterol levels and reduce your risk of heart disease.
 One type of polyunsaturated fat is omega-3 fatty acids.